The 3 Best Essential Oils for Wrinkles

 - 2 Tablespoons of Pure Aloe Vera Gel

-In a small jar combine your ingredients and mix.
-Keep the mixture stored in a cool dry location.
+In a small jar, combine your ingredients and mix.
+Keep the mixture stored in a cool, dry location.

 After showering or washing your face, apply a small amount to your face and neck.
 Spread on the toner until your whole face and neck are completely covered.
-Make sure you don’t apply too much as you will be sleeping with the toner on and you don’t want it all over your pillow!
+Make sure you don’t apply too much, as you will be sleeping with the toner on, and you don’t want it all over your pillow!

 3. Frankincense Essential Oil

 This essential oil is made from the Boswellia tree.
 What is known as frankincense is actually resin gum that is collected at the bottom of the tree.
 To produce the resin gum, the Boswellia tree is cut at the base of the trunk.
-At the incision of the trunk, the milk like resin begins to flow.
+At the incision of the trunk, the milk-like resin begins to flow.
 Once the resin hardens to an orange pebble-like gum, it’s then able to be collected.

-Over the years, research and studies have been performed relating to frankincense and it’s potential benefits and uses.
+Over the years, research and studies have been performed relating to frankincense and its potential benefits and uses.
 So far, the results of these studies are very promising.
 Studies have suggested that frankincense oil has the ability to distinguish between cancerous bladder cells and normal bladder cells.
 There has also been some anti-carcinogenic activity in mice with chemically induced skin cancer.
 (Source)

-Keeping your skin well hydrated is crucial to youthful skin.
+Keeping your skin well hydrated is critical to youthful skin.
 There’s no need for skin moisturizers that contain questionable or downright harmful chemicals.
 Mixed with an appropriate carrier oil, frankincense essential oil is an excellent way to keep your skin moisturized (not to mention the amazing smell too).